jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 // Blank node
 Subjects and objects can be blank nodes, these nodes are only addressable in the context of the same file.
-This means that a triple can contain a blank node, which is not dereference using @http, and the info related to that blank node is contained within the same document the triple resides in.
+This means that a triple can contain a blank node, which is not dereference using @http.
+The info related to that blank node is contained within the same document the triple resides in.

 // Graph
 A triple exists in the context of a graph, and when no graph is provided, the triple exists in the `defaultgraph`.